Nyash-Mauro/akan-naming/README.md

 ## Technologies Used
 HTML, CSS and Js
 ## Support and contact details
-{I.}f any issue arise contact me at mauricee423@gmail.com
+If any issue arise contact me at mauricee423@gmail.com
 ### License

 Copyright (c) {2020} **icons**